flowshade/flowshadeui/README.md

 ```

 ##### TailwindCSS Plugin:
-Installing FlowshadeUI from npm can allow to to add FlowshadeUI as a plugin or directly require FlowshadeUI files from ```node_modules```.
+Installing FlowshadeUI from npm can allow you to add FlowshadeUI as a plugin or directly require FlowshadeUI files from ```node_modules```.
 ```shell
 $ npm i @flowshade/flowshade-ui
 ```